Heating, Refrigeration and Air Conditioning Technician

 Description

-Students gain the required skills to install, service, and maintain the environmental systems for residential buildings, including working with a variety of gas appliances, as well as an introduction to refrigeration and air conditioning.
-Students examine energy efficient and environmentally friendly approaches; and read, utilize, and produce Heating, Refrigeration, and Air Conditioning (HRAC) drawings using industry standard software.
-Students gain the required skills to obtain the Technical Standards and Safety Authority (TSSA) Gas Technician 2 (G.2) exams in order to become a licensed gas technician.
+In the Heating, Refrigeration, and Air Conditioning Technician program (HRAC), students gain the required skills to install, service, and maintain the environmental systems for residential and commercial buildings, including working with a variety of gas appliances, as well as an introduction to refrigeration and air conditioning.
+Students examine energy-efficient and environmentally friendly approaches and read, utilize, and produce Heating, Refrigeration, and Air Conditioning (HRAC) drawings using industry standard software.
+Students gain the required skills to obtain the Technical Standards and Safety Authority (TSSA) Gas Technician 2 (G.2) exams to become a licensed gas technician.

 Career Opportunities

-Graduates are primarily prepared for a career as a gas technician.
-However, employment may also be found in the areas of technical support and sales within the HRAC industry.
-Graduates are introduced to transferable practical skills, as well as industry relevant applied math and science, in order to facilitate the transition into a variety of other trades (such as sheet metal, air conditioning, refrigeration, plumbing, and pipe fitting).
+Graduates are prepared for diverse careers ranging from gas technician to Refrigeration and Air Conditioning Systems Mechanic.
+However, employment may also be found in the areas of technical support and sales within the GAST and HRAC industry.
+Graduates are introduced to transferable practical skills, as well as industry relevant applied math and science, in order to facilitate the transition into a variety of other trades (such as sheet metal, plumbing, carpentry, air conditioning, refrigeration, and pipe fitting).
 For those who want to work in these trades, an apprenticeship is required after graduation.

 Program Learning Outcomes